StyraInc/styra-demo-tickethub/client/react/README.md

-# TicketHub React Front-end
+# TicketHub React Client

-The TicketHub sample app front-end component.
+The TicketHub sample app client component.

 ## How to run